Gulf of Saint-Malo

-The Gulf of Saint-Malo is a part of the south-western English Channel between Brittany, Normandy, and the Channel Islands.
+The Gulf of Saint-Malo (Pleg-mor Sant-Maloù) is a part of the south-western English Channel between Brittany, Normandy, and the Channel Islands.

 Formed by subsidence and flooding of a continental zone of about 8 500 km2, it extends from the Bréhat archipelago in the west to Guernsey and Alderney in the north and to the west coast of Cotentin (Normandy) in the east.

 Geography

 Islands

 In addition to Bréhat and its archipelago, the Channel Islands Jersey and Guernsey (and the latter's dependencies Alderney and Sark), the Chausey archipelago is situated in the centre.